eseodiase/SinglePageJSApp/README.md

 Contact,

-all built as separate components, not individual pages but get updated on the index.html as different pages.
+all built as separate components and get updated on the index.html as different pages.

 With DOM manipulations, these components/pages were put together as a single page JavaScript application and are accessed with fast speed.